drug-design/course/docs/chapters/structure-activity-relationships.md

 ### Alteration of the Stereochemistry of the Ligand
 *[Ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.

-Altering the stereochemistry of an active compound is far from being the priority in SAR.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/alteration-stereochemistry-ligand-5352379b'><i class='fa fa-play' aria-hidden='true'></i></button>Altering the stereochemistry of an active compound is far from being the priority in SAR.
 When enantiomers have different activities, or if the synthesis of a natural compound (e.g. alkaloid, steroid etc...) allows it, analogs with inverted centers may be considered.
 For example retroprogesterone is a synthetic steroid which is more active than natural progesterone.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[enantiomer]: Enantiomers are pairs of stereoisomers that are mirror images of one other